aiidateam/aiida-core/docs/source/developer_guide/plugins/entry_points.rst

 ``aiida.cmdline``
 -----------------

 For subcommands to verdi commands like ``verdi data mydata``.
 This was previously not possible to achieve without editing aiida source code directly.
-AiiDA expects each entry point to be either a :py:class:`click.Command` or :py:class:`click.CommandGroup`.
+AiiDA expects each entry point to be either a ``click.Command`` or ``click.CommandGroup``.

 Plugin support for commands is possible due to using `click`_.